lebao3105/texteditor/makerelease/readme.txt

 to runtextd.py (or something else you want) - save to somewhere safe.
 Try to run it.

-3. Using build script (builder.py)
+3. Using the build script (builder.py)
 Use help flag to see the usage of the script.
 Note that this is not completed yet.